North Laclo River

-The North Laclo River (Ribeira de Lacló do Norte or Rio Lacló do Norte, Mota Lakló) is the longest river in East Timor.
+The North Laclo River (Ribeira de Lacló do Norte or Rio Lacló do Norte, Mota Lakló) is the longest river in Timor-Leste.
 It flows northeast into Wetar Strait, reaching the coast near the city of Manatuto.
-It has no connection to the South Laclo, which flows into the Timor Sea.
+It has no connection to the South Laclo River, which flows into the Timor Sea.

-Etymology
+Toponymy

 The river takes its name from the town of Laclo, which is located on its left bank, about 13 km from its mouth.

-English language sources conventionally refer to the river as the North Laclo River, as there is also another Laclo River, usually referred to in English as the South Laclo River, which discharges into the Timor Sea on the south coast of East Timor.
+English language sources conventionally refer to the river as the North Laclo River, as there is also another Laclo River, usually referred to in English as the South Laclo River, which discharges into the Timor Sea on the south coast of Timor-Leste.

 The two rivers are not connected to each other; both rise in the uplands near Turiscai in Manufahi municipality, where a drainage divide causes them to flow northwards and southwards, respectively, in each case later augmented by several tributaries.

 Course

-The headwaters of the river are in the portion of East Timor's central mountains ranging from Aileu municipality southwest of Manatuto city to Manatuto municipality to the city's south.
+The headwaters of the river are in the portion of Timor-Leste's central mountains ranging from Aileu municipality southwest of Manatuto city to Manatuto municipality to the city's south.
 From the headwaters, the river and its tributaries flow for the most part in a northeasterly to northern direction through Aileu, Ainaro, Manufahi, and Manatuto municipalities, and eventually into Wetar Strait just to the west of Manatuto, between the Ponta de Subaio and Lanessana Bay.

-At around 80 km in length, the river is the longest in East Timor.
-It is also one of the country's few perennial rivers.
-Near Laclo, it was about 50 m wide prior to 1960; it then became around 300 m wide, and difficult to cross during floods.
+At around 80 km in length, the river is the longest in Timor-Leste.
+It is also one of the country's few perennial streams, and one of only three such watercourses in the northern part of the country that can potentially be inhabited by saltwater crocodiles all year round (the others being the Loes and the Seiçal).
+The river's water level varies between the rainy and dry seasons.
+Its channel width ranges from about 200 m to over 1000 m in some sections.
+Near Laclo, the channel was about 50 m wide prior to 1960; it then became around 300 m wide, and difficult to cross during floods.
 In the second half of the twentieth century, the river's lower reaches widened by about 100 m.
 Its tributary the Sumasse River (see below) similarly became wider.

 About 2 km upstream of the river's mouth is the Manatuto Bridge, a 280 m-long prestressed concrete girder structure that carries the Dili to Baucau highway over the river.
 The bridge was built in the late 2010s as part of a project to reconstruct the highway.
 It replaced an earlier bridge that had been funded by the Australian aid program, built by Indonesian public works engineers, and opened in 1984.
 The first bridge over the river, built in the 1960s, was washed away by floods, and its replacement collapsed a few years later.
 Between the opening of the 1984 bridge and 2005, the river bed at that location rose by about 1.5-2 m.